Jet d'Eau: History

 The first Jet d'Eau was installed in 1886 at the Usine de la Coulouvrenière, a little further downstream from its present location.
 It was used as a safety valve for a hydraulic power network and could reach a height of about 30 m.
 In 1891, its aesthetic value was recognised and it was moved to its present location to celebrate the Federal Gymnastics Festival and the 600th anniversary of the Swiss Confederation, when it was operated for the first time.
 Its maximum height was about 90 m.
 The present Jet d'Eau was installed in 1951 in a partially submerged pumping station to pump lake water instead of city water.

 Since 2003, the fountain has operated during the day all year round, except in case of frost or particularly strong wind.
-It also operates in the evenings between spring and autumn, when it is lit by a set of 21 lights totaling 9 kW.
+It also operates in the evenings between spring and autumn, when it is lit by a set of 21 lights consuming 9 kW.

 On 25 August 2016, the fountain celebrated its 125th anniversary at its present location.
 Between 30 March and 11 June 2020, the jet was shut off while the city was under public health measures due to COVID-19.

 The Jet d'Eau featured in the titles and cut scenes of the late 1960s British television series The Champions.